knative/docs/docs/serving/samples/multi-container/README.md

    docker push {username}/sidecarcontainer
    ```

-1. After the build has completed and the container is pushed to docker hub, you
+1. After the build has completed and the container is pushed to Docker Hub, you
    can deploy the app into your cluster.
 Ensure that the container image value
    in `service.yaml` matches the container you built in the previous step.
 Apply
    the configuration using `kubectl`: